orscf/orscf-implementations-dotnet/Contracts/VDR-Contract/v1/VdrServices.md

 ## .GetApiVersion
-returns the Version of the API itself, which can be used to backward compatibility within inhomogeneous infrastructures
+returns the Version of the API itself, which can be used for backward compatibility within inhomogeneous infrastructures
 #### Parameters:
 |Name|Type|Description|